khan-ayanama/Course105-Python/Tutorial-01/notes01.md

 ## Software

-Software is a collection of programs and programs are the set of instructions.
+* Software is a collection of programs
+* Programs are the set of instructions.

 ### Software types:-